 Astroturfing and greenwashing

-The act of "astroturfing" is the creation of a fake grassroots movement that seems to support a certain agenda or company.
-In reality, the movement is created by a company or its PR team in order to form a positive public opinion, even though it is based on a false agenda.
-A commonly seen version of this is for companies to hire people to attend events or protests and support the company that secretly brought them in.
+The act of "astroturfing" creates a fake grassroots movement that seems to support a certain agenda or company.
+In reality, the movement is created by a company or its PR team to form a positive public opinion, even though it is based on a false agenda.
+A commonly seen version is for companies to hire people to attend events or protests and support the company that secretly brought them in.

 Another approach to change public sentiment is "greenwashing."
-This is when a company makes itself appear environmentally friendly when its actual practices are far from it.
-One recurring example of this is when companies claim their packaging is recyclable when it is not.
+Greenwashing is when a company makes itself appear environmentally friendly when its actual practices are far from it.
+One recurring example is when companies claim their packaging is recyclable when it is not.

 Lobbyists are nothing new.
 Corporations hire advocates not only to influence politicians to create laws in their favor but to vote against investigations that may reveal negative information or criminal activities of the company.